martinring/thesis/src/1-Introduction.md

   in Time,” in *International Conference on Software Engineering and Formal Methods (SEFM 2019)*, Oslo, Norway, Sep.
 2019, pp. 454–468

-  *My contribution: [I spearheaded the implementation from conception to completion, ensuring the work aligned with our research objectives.
-My collaboration on the manuscript included participation in discussions as well as drafting, and finalizing of all sections.]{.added}*
+  *My contribution: [I solely conducted the implementation from conception to completion, ensuring the work aligned with our research objectives.
+My collaboration on the manuscript included leading of discussions as well as drafting, and finalizing of all sections.]{.added}*

 [@VerificationRuntime]